peakflames/mogzi/.clinerules/workflows/start-new-task.md

 ## 2. Codebase Familiarization

+**IMPORTANT NOTE**: The `src/Cli/` project is obsolete and should not be examined.
+Focus only on the current MaxBot.TUI implementation.

 1. Use the `read_file` tool to examine the solution structure by reading `src/MaxBot.sln`.

 2. Use the `read_file` tool to review the main project dependencies in `src/MaxBot/MaxBot.csproj`.